jtremback/cross-chain-validation/CCV - System Model.md

 - **Liveness - Parent:** Let <ChangeValidatorSet, update> be invoked.
 If the channel and both blockchains are forever-active, then eventually <MatureUpdate, update> is triggered.

+> "forever-active" means that no packet times out.
+That is there is an active relayer.
+If a validator wants liveness, then it should run a relayer.

 - **Liveness - Baby:** Let <ChangeValidatorSet, update> be invoked.
 If the channel and both blockchains are forever-active, then eventually <ValidatorSetUpdate, update> is triggerred.